 "We had no unified polices," Bauer recalls.
 "We had no way to ensure that people were backing up files correctly and securely.
 In addition, we had people wanting to use mobile devices, such as iPads, iPhones and Android phones, which introduced additional complexities and risks." .

-As a result, Acorda turned to EMC Syncplicity to take its file management to a healthier level.
+As a result, Acorda turned to EMC Syncplicity by Axway to take its file management to a healthier level.
 The application, which went live last summer, delivers the versatility of cloud-sharing services, but ratchets up security and IT controls, Bauer says.

 The application delivers military-grade encryption, a remote wipe feature, enterprisewide access controls and integration with mobile device management (MDM) software.
 "It offers a level of functionality and protection that redefines our business," he adds.